Advanced Manufacturing employers

 BY KRISTINA URQUHART

 It is estimated that there are over 6,000 individuals with autism in Halton Region.

 Our screening and assessment process helps to identify individuals with the right skill set, aptitude and personality to be a good fit for a variety of roles in advanced manufacturing.

 Meet Titan and Tyson Gilroy.
 A father and son team who are showing the world what autistic individuals can accomplish in advanced manufacturing.

 Organizations across North America are recognizing the value of the autism talent pool.
 Stereotypes are being turned in to myths when autistic individuals are given the opportunity to connect their interests and talents to the right job.

-Meet Jeff Gebhardt and Ed Loften who fill very different roles at Ford and Shawn Bohlsen, an autistic Canadian who works at CIBC.
+Meet Jeff Gebhardt and Ed Loften who fill very different roles at Ford and Shawn Bohlsen, an autistic Canadian who works as a valued member of the Cybersecurity team at CIBC.